qiyunzhu/woltka/doc/metacyc.md

 # Working with MetaCyc

-**MetaCyc** (https://metacyc.org/) ([Caspi et al 2020](https://academic.oup.com/nar/article/48/D1/D445/5581728)) is a metabolic pathway database that has been widely used in genomic, metagenomic and metabolomic studies.
+**MetaCyc** (https://metacyc.org/) ([Caspi et al., 2020](https://academic.oup.com/nar/article/48/D1/D445/5581728)) is a metabolic pathway database that has been widely used in genomic, metagenomic and metabolomic studies.
 It provides a hierarchical classification system, including genes, proteins, reactions, compounds, pathways and more.

 ## Contents